-Note that some of the insights Oura will start giving you (readiness score among other) require that the ring and app learn a bit more about you.
-It's because guidance related to your recovery requires data about your normal baselines, such as your normal nocturnal body temperature and most common wake-up time.
+Note that some of the insights Oura gives you (readiness score, among other) require that the ring and app learn a bit more about you.
+It's because guidance related to your recovery requires data on your normal baseline values, such as your normal nocturnal body temperature and most common wake-up times.

-In practice this means that during the first weeks of use, Oura starts to collect your baseline data, and before your baseline is fully established, some of the guidance is based more on averages for a person of the same age and gender as you.
-As time passes, the guidance you’ll see will get more and more personalized.
-Also the trend views will become more and more informative, as there’s more data to show.
-Just remember to wear the ring very regularly (if not all the time)!
+In practice this means that during the first weeks of use, Oura collects your baseline data.
+Before your baseline is fully established, some of the guidance is based more on averages for a person of the same age and gender as you.
+As time passes, the guidance you see will get more and more personalized.
+Also the trend views will become more informative the more data there is to show.
+Just remember to wear the ring regularly (if not all the time)!

-If you happen to be sick during the first weeks of your Oura life, or your daily rhythms are otherwise abnormal during that time, it will show in your baseline data for a while.
-It will take a couple of weeks for the ring and the app to learn your normal values, such as your normal nocturnal body temperature.
+If you happen to be sick during the first weeks of your journey with Oura, or you're unable to follow your regular daily rhythms, it will show in your baseline data for a while.
+After you're back to your normal routines, it will take a couple of weeks for the ring and the app to learn your normal values, such as your normal nocturnal body temperature.

 Learn more about the new Oura app and its features here: https://blog.ouraring.com/blog/introducing-the-new-oura-app/